quantum-kite/kite/docs/documentation/settings.md

     ### Random BC

     Random BCs are defined using `mode = 'random'`.
-No extra arguments are required, but this option implicitely assumes that many random vectors (and/or disorder configurations) will be used  (see Sec.
+No extra arguments are required, but this option implicitly assumes that many random vectors (and/or disorder configurations) will be used  (see Sec.
 [Calculation][calculation]).
 For a single system realization, this option is equivalent to a mere twisted-BC simulation with randomly chosen twist-angles along `#!python x, y` and `#!python z` lattice directions.

 ## [Complex][configuration-is_complex]